Brian Rajadurai

 Brian Rajadurai (born 24 August 1965) is a Canadian and Sri Lankan cricket player.
-He started his career playing first-class cricket in his native Sri Lanka and eventually emigrated to Canada.
+He started his career playing first-class cricket in his native Sri Lanka and emigrated to Canada.
 He has represented Canada in the 1997 ICC Trophy and the 1998 Commonwealth Games.

 In February 2020, he was named in Canada's squad for the Over-50s Cricket World Cup in South Africa.
 However, the tournament was cancelled during the third round of matches due to the coronavirus pandemic.